milesalanmoore/milesalanmoore.github.io/_pages/projects.md

 ## Current Projects

 ### Phenological Plasticity and Agricultural Sunflower Yield
 In collaboration with Drs.
-Sarah Elmendorf, Nolan Kane, Eliza Clark, Brent Hulke, Peter Innes, and others, I am applying [*narratively generative*](https://betanalpha.github.io/assets/case_studies/generative_modeling.html) models to investigate how phenological plasticity influences sunflower yield across environments.
+Sarah Elmendorf, Nolan Kane, Eliza Clark, Brent Hulke, Peter Innes, and others, I am developing theoretically grounded hierarchical models to investigate how phenological plasticity influences sunflower yield across environments.
 This project aims to identify key drivers of yield variation and support agricultural that is resistant to environmental change.

 ### Hierarchical Bayesian Models of Plant Phenology
 I am developing hierarchical **state-space** models to study alpine tundra plant phenology under experimental manipulation.
 This project, implemented in Julia (Turing.jl), uses **latent variable** modeling to better characterize phenological dynamics and their impact on ecosystems and resources in the Western US.